YukiiroRu/Miracle_in_the_form/README.md

 ###​ ​Document Color.

 ![​colors​](https://user-images.githubusercontent.com/12246002/137429939-a813bc82-e067-4306-9d4b-9d3fa064b1b6.gif)

- ​>​ Displays a color block next to detected colors in your script and allows you to pick new colors with a click.
+>​ Displays a color block next to detected colors in your script and allows you to pick new colors with a click.

- ​###​ ​Hover
+###​ ​Hover.

  ​![​hover​](https://user-images.githubusercontent.com/12246002/137430452-3ae9e16a-6bd9-474b-837c-f19040a92766.gif)

  ​>​ Hovering over a Ren'Py or user-defined keyword will display the selected item's source file/location as well as documentation if available.
 Clicking the filename location will jump to that document and position.